 “Subjecting wireless carriers’ text messaging traffic to surcharges that cannot be applied to the lion’s share of messaging traffic and messaging providers is illogical, anticompetitive, and harmful to consumers,” the CTIA said in its filings.

 WTH California?
 Aren’t you bleeding your citizens dry enough already?
 A text tax is not the answer.
-It’s reminiscent of the hype and fear created a couple of decades ago when the Postal Service tried to demand a fee for sending emails since it was losing so much money in stamps and postage.We value your comments!
-Please weigh in on our comment section below.
+It’s reminiscent of the hype and fear created a couple of decades ago when the Postal Service tried to demand a fee for sending emails since it was losing so much money in stamps and postage.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com